Public Access Automated External Defibrillator Program

 Each station has been selected for maximum benefit and area of coverage through consultation with REMSA Ambulance Service personnel.
 Each cabinet is equipped with both an audio and visual alarm to assist emergency service personnel in identifying the cabinet that has been activated.

 AED Station Procedures

 In the event that an AED is needed, go to the nearest station and open the cabinet.
 The alarms will sound and light up.
-Grab the AED unit and the attached cell phone.
-Make note of the station number (located on the front glass).
+Grab the AED unit.

-While in route to the downed individual’s location with the AED, turn on the cell phone and dial 911.
-Inform REMSA personnel which AED station you used and what building/location you are going to.
-REMSA has access to a campus map which identifies the AED stations and buildings.
-They will then dispatch an ambulance to your location.
+While en route to the downed individual’s location with the AED, call 911 if you can.
+Inform the emergency dispatch personnel what building/location you are going to.
+The operator has access to a campus map which identifies the AED stations and buildings, they will then dispatch an ambulance to your location.

-Once REMSA has taken over the patient care, return the used AED back to its original station.
+Once ambulance personnel have taken over the patient care, return the used AED back to its original station.
 Notify EH&S by phone of the date, time and location of the AED’s use.
 EH&S personnel will then restock the AED station and download the stored incident data from the unit.

 Conditions for Use

 Do NOT use when a patient:

 Use when a patient has an apparent lack of circulation indicated by: